 That’s perfectly fine, but we do suggest you prepare and have a general understanding of web development, cyber security, or UX design and what those careers entail.
 It may be more difficult to go through the process knowing absolutely nothing.

 It’s okay if someone is a true beginner, as long as you’re excited, motivated, and want to go through DigitalCrafts.
-The technical assessment helps to gauge that level of interest.
+Our free introductory courses will give you a glimpse of the subject matter and help prepare you for the program.

 Is DigitalCrafts more selective than other bootcamps?
 Which is the hardest bootcamp to get into – Web Development, Cyber Security, or UX Design?